 When it comes to the outlook for merchandising and marketing, job openings in the fashion industry are expected to be about the same as the number of people training to fill them.
 Data from the Government of Canada's Job Bank shows a similar balance of labour supply and demand for several main career areas in fashion merchandising and marketing, including marketing management, retail management, and retail buying.

 This predicted balance of worker supply and demand for the 2019-2028 period is an excellent example of why it's vital to get the proper training and skills so that you can highlight both your technical proficiency and your unique attributes and stand out among other job applicants.

 Begin Your Journey in Fashion Today

-Learn a lot more about what an education from a Canadian fashion design school involves and can do for your career prospects.
+Learn a lot more about what an education from one of Canada's top fashion schools involves and can do for your career prospects.
 Find one right now by entering your postal code into the simple school finder on this page!